The Role of Power Density/Irradiance in Red Light Therapy

 Is higher irradiance better in red light therapy?

 Yes, higher irradiance is beneficial for most applications as it allows for deeper cellular penetration.
-However, for sensitive areas like the eyes, lower irradiance might be advisable.
+However, for sensitive areas like the eyes, lower irradiance or greater distance from the device might be advisable.

 What is the significance of measuring irradiance at a 6 to 8 inch distance?